 Welcome!
-I am a PhD student studying at the Warwick Diamond Science & Technology Centre.
-Specifically, I am studying the use of single-crystal diamond as an X-ray detector for synchrotron light sources.
+I am a PhD graduate from the Warwick Diamond Science & Technology Centre.
+Specifically, I studied the use of single-crystal diamond as an X-ray detector for synchrotron light sources.

-Broadly, my interests lie in diamond technology, and synchrotron light source instrumentation.
+Broadly, my interests lie in synchrotron light source beamline instrumentation, diagnostics, radiation detectors, and diamond technology.
 Specifically, I am working on:

 - Laser fabrication of graphitic structures in diamond